-The EPO has entered into a number of minor agreements to lease out limited parts of office premises.
-All of these contracts are classified as operating leases with fixed payments subject to periodical adjustments for inflation.
-The income from these contracts in 2022, including rent and charges, was EUR 512k (2021: EUR 852k).
+The EPO has entered into several minor agreements to lease out limited parts of office premises.
+All these contracts are classified as operating leases with fixed payments subject to periodical adjustments for inflation.
+The income from these contracts in 2023, including rent and charges, was EUR 451k (2022: EUR 512k).